A Guide to Exploring San Francisco by BART

 - Maiden Lane: This short street with the long history boasts an impressive array of boutiques, cafes and beautifying options.
 (Just off Union Square, from Kearny to Stockton streets.)

-- Chinatown: From the Montgomery station, head northwest to Bush St. and Grant Ave. and enter the famed gates of one of the largest Chinatowns outside of China.
+- Chinatown: From the Montgomery station, head northwest to Bush Street and Grant Avenue and enter the famed gates of one of the largest Chinatowns outside of China.
 Authentic cuisine and artwork plus colorful shops and architecture make this one of San Francisco’s classic neighborhoods.

-- San Francisco Museum of Modern Art (The New SFMOMA opens May 14, 2016): The first museum on the West Coast devoted solely to 20th Century art, SFMOMA was originally opened in 1935.
-The museum’s current home is an architectural landmark designed by Mario Botta.
+- San Francisco Museum of Modern Art: The first museum on the West Coast devoted solely to 20th Century art, SFMOMA was originally opened in 1935.
+The museum’s current home is an architectural landmark designed by Mario Botta with a recent addition by Snohetta.
 Rotating shows share space with fascinating collections.
 SFMOMA is just a short walk from the BART station.
 151 Third St.; www.sfmoma.org.

 - Yerba Buena Gardens: Smart urban design elevates this multi-use cultural center and park.
 The Yerba Buena Arts Center, Children’s Creativity Museum (an arts and technology studio for children), a classic carousel, an inviting playground, a bowling center and ice-skating rink all share space in a large two-block area.
 Tucked behind the waterfall is an excellent, multi-lingual exhibit on Dr. Martin Luther King, Jr. Look for free performances in summer and fall.
 (Between Third and Fourth and Mission and Folsom streets.) www.yerbabuenagardens.com.

-- Museum of the African Diaspora: Opened in November 2005, the Museum of the African Diaspora (MoAD) is situated on the ground level of the St. Regis Hotel.
+- Museum of the African Diaspora: The Museum of the African Diaspora (MoAD) is situated on the ground level of the St. Regis Hotel.
 The museum showcases African experiences in San Francisco, as well as around the globe.
 Through special programs, interactive, permanent and changing exhibits four themes emerge: origins, movement, adaptation and transformation. www.moadsf.org.

 - Wells Fargo History Room: Open on banking days, the Wells Fargo History Room displays an original stagecoach, mining tools, Gold Rush memorabilia, vintage maps and photographs.
 420 Montgomery St.; www.wellsfargohistory.com.